khusmann/bydantic/docs/complex-data-structures.md

 `bitfield_field`, and `dynamic_field`, and showed how they can be used to create more complex data structures.

-The [next chapter](advanced-features.md) will cover some of bydantic's more advanced features, but these features are still experimental and not necessary to use the library.
+The [next chapter](global-context.md) will cover how bitfields can use global context to inform `dynamic_field` discriminators.
+But this is somewhat of an advanced feature, and not necessary to use the library.

 This completes our tour of the field types and combinators available in bydantic.
 Congratulations, now you can define bitfields like a pro!